LoginRadius/engineering-portal/content/list-csharp/index.md

 ```
 ## Remove element from a list

-To remove items from a list we have various list methods that can be used.
+To remove items from a list, we can use various list methods.

 1. Remove(T item)- This method removes the first occurrence of an element from a list.
 We have to pass the element into this method as a parameter.